miguelperezenciso/dogrm/README.md

-# dogrm
-Computes genomic relationship matrices as used in Bellot et al., 2018, Genetics, in press
+## Computes genomic relationship matrices as used in Bellot et al., 2018, Genetics, in press

-## File gfortran.f0
+## File dogrm.f90
 Computes genomic relationship matrices

 To compile